haifengli/MovieBrowse/README.md

 IMDB Movie search example
 =======================================================
-This is the SalesForce homework to show case how to search the movie using OMDB API and persist the favorite movies in local data base.
+This is the SalesForce homework to show case how to search the movie using OMDB API and persist the favorite movies in local database.

 ### Build
 AS version: Arctic Fox 2020.3.1